celiltat2361/freeCodeCamp_projects/Build a Technical Documentation Page/README.md

-This is my a "Build a Technical Documentation Page" project on freecodecamp.org
+This is my a simple "Build a Technical Documentation Page" project on freecodecamp.org